uasal/uasal_development_guide/source/testing_strategy.rst

 Ground-Copy System Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A complete physical replica of flight software and hardware interfaces supports on-site troubleshooting.
+A complete physical replica of flight software and hardware interfaces, network-isolated from live systems, supports on-site troubleshooting.

 Test Environments and Infrastructure
 -------------------------------------

 We leverage both cloud-based CI runners and dedicated hardware to ensure consistency and realism:

-- Continuous Integration (GitHub Actions / GitLab CI) executes builds, unit and integration tests, static analysis, and coverage reporting on every commit.
+- Continuous Integration (GitHub Actions / GitLab CI) executes unit tests on every commit, as well as integration tests, regression test, static analysis, and coverage reporting on every pull request.
-- A physical ground-copy hardware unit, network-isolated from live systems, enables hands-on validation and troubleshooting of mission operations.
+- A physical ground-copy hardware unit enables hands-on validation and troubleshooting of mission operations.